mpusz/opt/README.md

 opt<int, opt_null_value_policy<int, -1>> optInt;
 ```

-For types which values cannot be used as template parameter (e.g. `float`) one can use
+For types which values cannot be used as template parameter (e.g. `float`) one can use:
 ```
 template<typename T, typename NullType>
 struct opt_null_type_policy;